gitter-badger/bootstrapfx/README.md

   │       └── *.png
   └── bootsrapfx.jar
 ```
 This is the most basic form of BootstrapFX for quick drop-in usage in nearly any JavaFX project.
+The package doesn't

-**IMPORTANT**: The package doesn't include documentation, source files, or any optional dependencies (jfoenix).
+include documentation, source files, or any optional dependencies (jfoenix).

 <b>Step 1.</b> Extract the downloaded archive.
 Make sure to select the `Extract Here` option.
 Now, open the extracted
 folder and copy the `assets` folder into the `resources` folder of your project.